swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 # The Example: Manipulating Experimental Data Files

-We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing tests.
+We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a set of hearing tests.
 To get the data for this test, you will need internet access.
 Just enter the
 command: